cardano-foundation/cardano-rosetta/docs/pool-operations-support.md

 The pool registration deposit amount is taken from protocol.

-The `rewardAddress` param represents the creator's reward address passed as a hex string.
-Also, the `poolOwners` params are the reward addresses as hex strings of each pool owner.
+The `rewardAddress` param represents the creator's reward address.
+Also, the `poolOwners` params are the reward addresses of each pool owner.

+The signature of `rewardAddress` and each pool owner signature given at `poolOwners` plus the signature done with cold keys will be required at `/construction/combine` endpoint in order to sign the transaction.
+Also, these signatures will be specifically requested at `/construction/payloads` response.

 ```json
 {